TickTeam/guide-tt/android_app/how_to_edit_my_account_information.md

 ### How to edit my account information?
-1.Slide the screen to the right from margin or click the bulleted list icon on the top left of the toolbar.
+1.Open TickTick on your android device, and slide the screen to the right.

-2.Click your account name to enter account details.
+2.Tap your account in the upper hand corner to enter account details.

-3.Click “Edit” icon near your avatar and then you can change your avatar, name and email address.
+3.Tap your nickname and then you are allowed to change your avatar, name and email address in the next page.